chrisstef/saas-marketing-template/README.md

 # SaaS Marketing Template

-This repo streamlines Next.js landing page development with TailwindCSS + ShadcnUI components.
+A production-ready landing page template, made with Next.js, TailwindCSS & ShadcnUI.
+It is the perfect starting point for your own project.

 ## Sections